Introduction

 The WEBCAT enrollment infrastructure is a distributed system, designed to reduce censorship risks and avoid single points of trust or failure.

-Key entities and behaviors
+Key Entities and Behaviors

 The chain consists of a number of nodes, each of whom may or may not be a consensus validator.
 Every node has a consensus key, but only some have non-zero voting power, designated by the application.
 Those nodes with non-zero voting power are called validators.
 Every node, regardless of whether it is a validator or not, is capable of accepting transactions for submission into a block, and serves a REST API for querying various aspects of the chain state, in addition to the default CometBFT API.

 Validators are responsible for the liveness of the chain.
 Even if there are other non-voting nodes, the chain will not make progress without 2/3 of the validators participating.
 The entities operating a validator may or may not perform other services related to the chain, such as functioning as an admin or an oracle.
+Validators are permissioned for the WEBCAT infrastructure chain: validators need to be manually authorized to join.

 The chain is configured by a voting quorum of admins, each of whom has a unique admin key.
 This is an offline key which is only used to sign transactions approving changes to the chain's configuration (i.e. voting parameters, registration quotas, validator set, oracle set, etc.).

 The chain stores a canonical state which maps domains to enrollment manifest hashes.
 This state is updated by the action of oracles, which post signed observations of domains to the chain itself.
 The mechanism for triggering an oracle observation of a domain is external to the chain itself and oracles are separate entities which may be hosted on different infrastructure than chain nodes.
 This canonical state is internally stored by domain or subdomain in prefix-order, i.e. .com.example instead of example.com, to facilitate efficient prefix lookups of all subdomains.
 An API server for querying this state and other internal states of interest is hosted by the felidae binary: go to /snapshot for the current full snapshot, or (for example) to /snapshot/example.com for a filtered view showing the snapshot only for example.com and all its subdomains.
-Other endpoints are described where declared in crates/felidae/src/cli/start/query.rs.
+Other endpoints are described here.

-When a domain owner wishes to enroll or unenroll their domain in the WEBCAT chain, they must interact with a frontend (not yet built) which will communicate with all known and reachable oracles and instruct them to render an observation of the /.well-known/webcat/enrollment.json file on their domain.
+When a domain owner wishes to enroll or unenroll their domain in the WEBCAT chain, they must interact with a frontend which will communicate with all known and reachable oracles and instruct them to render an observation of the /.well-known/webcat/enrollment.json file on their domain.
 Each oracle independently validates this file and submits a signed observation to the chain.
 Once a quorum of oracles has observed the same file hash, the chain inserts that hash into a pending queue on-chain which waits for a configured delay before applying that enrollment update to the canonical state.
 Any new updates abort pending updates in the queue, so that domain owners could be notified when their domain enters the pending queue and push a new update to revert any malicious enrollment modification.

 All on-chain cryptographic keys with the exception of validator consensus keys are NIST P-256 ECDSA keypairs using SHA-256, to ensure compatibility with a wide variety of signing environments for oracles and admins.
 Additionally, care has been taken to ensure that the oracle transaction building code in particular can be run in a WASM environment, so that future iterations of oracles could be run in serverless Javascript environments, e.g. Cloudflare Workers.